 Professional Carpet Cleaners

 We use Chem-Dry’s advanced Pet Urine Removal Treatment, which is designed to break up the odor-causing urine crystals, removing the smell at the source.
 It’s tested and proven to be effective.
-If you need pet urine removal in the Fresno and Clovis area, give us a call today!
+If you need pet urine removal in Tulare County, give us a call today!